Tilea Campaign Part 29

 In the night’s quietest hour, in the city’s loneliest corner, several assassins, sharp of tooth and claw, were inspecting their work.

 “They are dead,” said the master.
 “Which was our aim-desire, so yes, if it pleases you, heap congratulations where and how you like.
 But this here is nothing but a beginning-start.
 Here lie the foundations of that which we shall make-forge.
-No, not that … the first cracks in that which we will destroy.
-Yes, that’s better.”
+No, not that … the first splinter-cracks in that which we will destroy.
+Yes, that’s much better.”

-“So very clever master, yes.
-Yet could not a soldier dispatch-kill such as these and be proud, boasting of his most satisfactory work?”
+“So very clever, master, yes,” agreed Chinkill, while not quite yet fully willing to let go of the idea he might possess the sword.
+“Yet could not a soldier dispatch-kill such as these and be proud, boasting of his most satisfactory work?”

 “A soldier might boast, had any one of them done this,” said the master.

-“There was only your throwing star where now instead the sword is stuck-pierced,” he said.
-“This man-thing I squeeze-strangled, and he but scrape-scratched at me, pathetic-weak.”
+“Nothing.
+There was only your throwing star where now instead the sword is stuck-pierced,” he said.
+“But you have that back.
+This man-thing I squeeze-strangled, did nought but but scrape-scratch at me, pathetic-weak.”

 ………………………………………………………………